AnetoEnterprise/nGold/README.md

 # 3. Conclusion
 We have just prepared our environment for fully developed and installed the library NGold.
 In the second part, we will see how proceed to call our encryption library.

+# III.
+Part 2: Development and Publication
+If you have come to this point, know that you are already in the right sense.
+And you should know that the integration of the NGold library does not No C ++ programming language experience required.
+For go further with the C ++ programming language, you must find tutorials on the internet that are based on its programming.
+In this manual, we will only proceed with programming the integration of the NGold library.